REX-Hikamaru/test-site/README.md

-  # Furniture Introduction Website
+  # Puzzle Game Website

-  This is a code bundle for Furniture Introduction Website.
-The original project is available at https://www.figma.com/design/mLp7smSDjkCe1VyTHYCLUI/Furniture-Introduction-Website.
+  This is a code bundle for Puzzle Game Website.
+The original project is available at https://www.figma.com/design/JZaIMlqI7WF6srwMcC3C34/Puzzle-Game-Website.

   ## Running the code